Veranstaltungskalender

 The e-learning course contains videos and animations, texts, audio and screencasts.
 Participants apply what they have learned in exercises, quizzes, and knowledge tests, and they can also deepen their knowledge through links to internal and external content.
 The course is provided in English or German, participants can choose the laguage after registration.

-Please notice: You can register below, we will then check your application.
-The use of this e-learning offer requires a registration on the provider's website.
+Please notice: You can register below, we will then check your registration.
+The use of this e-learning offer requires an additional registration on the provider's website.
 If you are a KHYS member, you will receive the registration link from us in a separate mail, probably two to three weeks after your registration.

 This workshop is open to doctoral researchers and postdocs at KIT who are KHYS members.